How to switch website platforms without losing your SEO

 The damage comes from broken links, not the new platform.
 When a page's URL changes during a move and there is no redirect, Google eventually drops the old page and the ranking it earned.
 Visitors who click an old link hit a dead end too.
 This is avoidable: the entire risk is concentrated in the URLs, so handling them deliberately is what separates a clean move from a costly one.
 Keeping the same domain matters as well, because your address is part of how local customers find you, and 46 percent of all Google searches have local intent (Backlinko, 2024).

-Step 1: get WordPress hosting and your domain ready
+Step 1: get your new website and hosting ready

-Start by setting up a place for the new website to live and pointing your domain at it.
-You will need WordPress hosting and access to your domain settings so you can move the address when the new website is ready.
-Because WordPress is the most widely used website software, with W3Techs detecting it on about 43 percent of all websites in 2026, hosts compete on price and setup is well documented.
-Keep your existing domain rather than starting a new one, so you do not throw away the trust your current address has built.
+Start by setting up a place for the new website to live and getting access to your domain settings so you can point your address at it when the new website is ready.
+Keep your existing domain rather than starting a new one, so you do not throw away the trust your current address has already built.
+If you are starting fresh rather than rebuilding page by page, an AI website builder can make your new website from a simple description of your business, which we cover in how Expert Built works.

 Step 2: export what you can from your current builder